Tukwila International Boulevard station: Services

-Tukwila International Boulevard station is part of the 1 Line, which runs from Seattle–Tacoma International Airport to the Rainier Valley, Downtown Seattle, the University of Washington campus, and Northgate.
-It is the second northbound 1 Line station from Angle Lake and sixteenth southbound station from Northgate, situated between SeaTac/Airport and Rainier Beach stations.
-1 Line trains serve Tukwila International Boulevard station twenty hours a day on weekdays and Saturdays, from 5:00 a.m. to 1:00 a.m., and eighteen hours on Sundays, from 6:00 a.m. to midnight.
-During regular weekday service, trains operate roughly every eight minutes during rush hour and ten minutes at midday.
-Trains have longer headways at off-peak times—fifteen minutes in the early morning and twenty minutes at night on weekdays, and every ten to fifteen minutes during weekends.
-The station is approximately three minutes from SeaTac/Airport station and 35 minutes from Westlake station in Downtown Seattle.
-In 2019, an average of 2,888 passengers boarded Link trains at Tukwila International Boulevard station on weekdays.
+Tukwila International Boulevard station is part of Sound Transit's 1 Line, which runs from between Lynnwood, the University of Washington campus, Downtown Seattle, the Rainier Valley, and Seattle–Tacoma International Airport.
+It is the twentieth southbound station from Lynnwood City Center and second northbound station from Angle Lake; Tukwila International Boulevard is situated between Rainier Beach and SeaTac/Airport stations.
+Trains serve the station twenty hours a day on weekdays and Saturdays, from 5:00 am to 1:00 am, and eighteen hours on Sundays, from 6:00 am to 12:00 am; during regular weekday service, trains operate roughly every eight to ten minutes during rush hour and midday operation, respectively, with longer headways of twelve to fifteen minutes in the early morning and at night.
+During weekends, Link trains arrive at Tukwila International Boulevard station every ten minutes during midday hours and every twelve to fifteen minutes during mornings and evenings.
+The station is approximately 66 minutes from Lynnwood City Center station, 34 minutes from Westlake station in Downtown Seattle, and 3 minutes from SeaTac/Airport station.
+In 2023, an average of 2,332 passengers boarded Link trains at Tukwila International Boulevard station on weekdays.

 The station is also served by several King County Metro bus routes that use a plaza-level bus station under the Link platforms.
 The three-bay station opened on September 19, 2009, and includes a public restroom and real-time arrival screens.
 The RapidRide A Line terminates at the station and travels south along State Route 99 through SeaTac, the Highline College area and the city of Federal Way, ending at Federal Way Transit Center.
 The RapidRide F Line passes through the station on its route between Burien, Southcenter Mall, the Tukwila commuter rail station, and Renton.
 Route 124 terminates at the station and travels north through Tukwila, Georgetown and SoDo to Downtown Seattle.
 Finally, route 128 connects the station to West Seattle, White Center and Southcenter.

+Sound Transit's Stride bus rapid transit service is planned to use a set of freeway bus stops in the median of SR 518.
+They would be adjacent to the station and connected by a pedestrian bridge that spans the freeway.
+The Stride S1 Line is scheduled to open in 2028 and connect Tukwila International Boulevard to Burien in the west and Bellevue Transit Center in the north via Interstate 405.